ECB rate cut drags money market rates lower, euro seen pressured

 One-month euro/dollar risk reversals, a gauge of demand for options betting on a currency rising or falling, show that there is a renewed bias for euro weakness.

-The one-month risk reversal was trading at 0.8 vols in favour of euro puts, or bets it will weaken, compared with 0.1 vols just a week ago.
+The one-month risk reversal was trading at 0.8 vols in favor of euro puts, or bets it will weaken, compared with 0.1 vols just a week ago.